sotpotatis/pomodoro-timer/pcb/images/README.txt

 # Regarding the icons underneath the buttons

 After loading the icons in the KiCads bitmap converter, set "Lock height/width ratio" to True and set "Width" to 12mm.
 This will give you the same sizing as is used on the board.

+# Regarding the square icons (e.g. `left-btn-icons`)

+After loading the icons in the KiCads bitmap converter, set "Lock height/width ratio" to True and set "Width" to 1.5mm if you want what is used in the actual board.